TeresaWehmeier/kickstarter_analysis/README.md

 1. The most theater launches occur in May, at just under 170 projects launched.
 2. The most successful launch month for theater campaigns occurs in May, of which 67% are successful.
 3. Great Britain has higher numbers of successful launches in May and June, while the United States' highest successful launch month is May.
-5. The least successful launch month for theater campaigns is in October, which has the highest number of failed lauches; November and December also experience lower success, but also a lower number of theater launches.
+5. The least successful launch month for theater campaigns is in October, which has a comparatively higher number of failed lauches; November and December also experience lower success, but also much lower numbers of theater launches.
 6. Although Great Britain has only about 40% of the theater campaign market, their campaign success rates run much higher overall; Great Britain campaign success is 73% for all years and months launched, compared to only 58% in the U.S.
 7. Although there are fewer theater projects crowd sourced in Great Britain, the higher success rates (73% overall) would suggests it is a good location for theater crowd sourcing campaigns.

 ### Conclusions Based on Goal Outcomes
 1. Goals for play projects experience success rates above 70% in the ranges of Less than $1000 and $1000 - $4999.
-2. The best chance of a successful goal outcome is in the range of $1000 - $4000.
+2. The best chance of a successful goal outcome is in the range of $1000 - $3000.
-3. The most successful goal level is between $2500 and $3500.
+3. The most successful goal level is between $2500 and $3000.

 ### Limitations of the Data
 The data is provided as is, with no definitions included.
 There may be other factors that determine goal success in the data set, but without a full understanding of those elements, they cannot be used in the analysis.
 In addition, the goals were assumed to be U.S. dollars; however, a country currency column in the data may suggest the goal value should be converted.
 If the goal is not U.S. dollars, it could flaw the results.

-### Other Possible Analysis
+### Other Possible Analyses
-Although outside the scop of this report, it would be interesting to dig deeper into a comparison between goal levels and launch dates to look for trends between the two.
+Although outside the scope of this report, it would be interesting to dig deeper into a comparison between goal levels and launch dates to look for trends between the two.
 If a definition of all data in the data set were provided, there may be other elements that contribute to the success or failure of a project, and would be interesting to explore.
+It may also be interesting to explore possile correlations between goal levels and the number of backers.